UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample1/README.md

 # Simple example 1

-This example shows the most simple way of creating a windows form application using pyforms.
+This example shows the most simple way to create windows form application using pyforms..

 ```python